ErHaWeb/klaro_consent_manager/Documentation/Editor/ContextualConsent/Index.rst

     The selector is independent of the services referenced in the global Klaro configuration.
-If the same service should also be shown in the Klaro modal, reference it in the Klaro configuration record as well.
+If the same service should also be shown in the Klaro modal, reference it in the :ref:`Klaro configuration record
+    <for-editors-configuration>` as well.